ch-tung/cv_SANS/README.md

 # cv_SANS
-Extract scattering length profile by contrast variation SANS
+Extract the intra-micellar polymer and water distributions by contrast variation SANS.

 Please cite: